• Skip to primary navigation

 Short stack of Famous Farm Pancakes (with buttermilk) with text overlay

-Famous Farm Pancakes are classic buttermilk pancakes made with super simple ingredients.
+Famous Farm Pancakes are classic Buttermilk Pancakes made with super simple ingredients.
 It is the easiest recipe and yields moist, golden, and delicious pancakes every time!

-Pouring syrup on Famous Farm Pancakes (with buttermilk) this recipe
+Pouring syrup on Famous Farm Pancakes (with buttermilk)

 Do you have a food that is tied so strongly to your childhood that you can’t help but reminisce every time you eat it?
 For me, it’s Famous Farm Buttermilk Pancakes.
 My grandpa’s sweet Aunt Dorothy grew up and lived on a farm in South Dakota her entire life.
 This pancake recipe has been passed down from her (hence the name).
 As a kid, my grandparents made these pancakes for the grandkids all 👏 the 👏 time 👏.
 In fact, they still make them and it’s one of my favorite things!

-🥇Why they're great
+Why they're great

 • They're super easy to make